PetarBarakov/CW2_EmbedTech/README.md

 ### Scan Keys - Thread

 Key sanning is one of the most fundamental functions of the music synthesiser.
-By pressing each individual key, its information including the note,
+By pressing each individual key, its information including the note and octave stage will be transmitted to

 ### Display Update - Thread
   Updates the display with the required information.
 Shows the user the volume level, octave, waveform choice, notes played, CAN messages, mode choice.
 Notes are shown in their order.